Matcha Tea Lead Free

 You bet.
 My Matcha Life® adheres to strict food safety standards according to FSSC2200 international regulations which include the North American GMP standards for food quality control.
 For example, operators and visitors are required to “air shower” and apply special coverings, lab coats and hair-nets before entering our processing facility.

 Matcha Tea Lead Free

 Is Japanese Matcha tea lead free?

 Traces of lead are everywhere, even in our own bodies.
-No soile on Earth is completely lead free, but the tea fields of Japan are very close.
+No soil on Earth is completely lead free, but the tea fields of Japan are very close.
 In fact, a study testing 139 Japanese green tea samples for traces of lead found precisely none (zero) that exceeded safe levels.